sphinx-doc/sphinx/doc/config.rst

    ``'default'``.
 The default value is ``'ltr'``.

    When the ``'default'`` value is specified, the Author is expressing no preference and the Reading System may chose the rendering direction.
-This value must be assumed when the attribute is not specified.

    .. versionadded:: 1.4